Finding the Best Places to Retire Since 2006!

 The town started out as a logging hub in the early-1900s and today is an outdoor-oriented community with an authentic, rugged quality.
 Crab fishermen and shrimpers set out to sea each morning.
 Fishing, camping, sailing, rafting, kayaking and backpacking are a way of life in three nearby state parks.
 Fifteen miles of clean, uncrowded strips of sand are the perfect place for beachcombing.

 Nearly half of all residents are age 45 or better.
 Politics lean to the right, and racial diversity is minimal.
-The town has grown by 45% over the last decade or two as it has annexed some surrounding population centers.
-The crime level meets the national average.
-The cost of living is 12% above the national average.
+The town has grown by 2% over the last decade.
+The crime rate is below the national average, and the cost of living is 12% above the national average.

 Situated in Oregon's "banana belt," Brookings has relatively warm temperatures throughout the year.
 That, combined with wet winter, means that subtropical plants thrive and gardens overflow, giving the area a bounty of eye-catching color.
 Azalea Park is the "crown jewel" of Brooking's parks and bursts with with pink, red and lavendars flowers.
 It is also the site of Sunday afternoon summer concerts.